 People are most willing to follow a dietary plan when there are a variety of food choices.
 This is why I recommend both animal and vegetable-based protein sources eaten in rotation.

 When it comes to protein and amino acid supplementation, there are a variety of healthy choices.
 I recommend whey protein for those who are not sensitive/allergic to dairy.
-Rice, pea and hemp protein sources can also provide high quality protein and amino acids.
+Pea and hemp protein sources can also provide high-quality protein and amino acids.
 Protein powder products are the most beneficial to those who have good digestive function.
-For those who have impaired digestive function, I like to use free-form amino acid products for direct delivery of protein building blocks into the system.
 Some people require HCl or digestive enzymes in order to optimize digestion and absorption of amino acids.

 It is very important to understand that traditional medicine only recognizes blood testing or small intestine biopsy as diagnostic of gluten intolerance.
 Your traditional physician will have you go through a “gluten challenge” diet for four to six weeks and then test your blood to see if the gliadin antibody is elevated.
 This is the worst possible way of detecting gluten intolerance for two reasons.
 The first is that if someone is gluten-intolerant and you force her to eat gluten for four to six weeks, you are significantly harming her body.
 The second reason is that this test can be negative even if the person is gluten-intolerant making this test a poor method of diagnosis.